-This change has already been made for the sandbox environment in October 2017.
+This change has already been made for the sandbox environment since 2017.

 When will this change happen?

-This change will occur in early August 27th, 2018 and may take up to 2 hours to complete.
+This change will occur on May 14th, 2019 from 2 AM Pacific Time and may take up to 4 hours to complete.
 The new date will be announced soon.